CLI

 Deploy your local changes to the cloud:

-calljmp deploy
+calljmp service deploy

 Code generation